State University of New York at Fredonia: On campus student media

 WCVF-FM is a public FM radio station located in McEwen Hall, broadcasting from the top of Maytum Hall on campus.
 Licensed to the State University of New York at Fredonia, the station broadcasts on 88.9 MHz on the FM dial.
 "CVF" stands for "Campus and Community Voice of Fredonia," the station's slogan.
 The station primarily features "alternative" rock, but includes an eclectic mix of genres at consistent times throughout the week.
 Listeners can catch blocks of Polka, Spanish, Blues, Jazz, Folk, Reggae, Hip Hop and anything in between.
 Live programs hosted by student and community jocks can be of any format/genre from talk, music, to radio drama.
 WCVF also covers local sports and includes live broadcasts/commentary for several Blue Devil teams.
 WCVF broadcasts National Public Radio (NPR) Monday through Friday: Morning Edition (7–9 am) and All Things Considered (4–6 pm).
 These broadcasts are achieved through a partnership with NPR member station WQLN-FM in Erie, Pennsylvania.
 WCVF-FM has a sister station WDVL which broadcasts via internet streaming and a local cable channel.

 The Normal Leader was created in May 1892 by the Agonian Society, an all-male literary organization, and later the Zetesian Society, an all-female organization.
 The first issues were entirely handwritten, and printed issues began with a renumbered Volume 1, Issue 1 in February 1893.
 The Normal Leader was a monthly newspaper, costing ten cents a copy or fifty cents for a yearly subscription.
 On September 28, 1936 The Normal Leader became The Leader on its Vol. XXXVI article No. 3 even though the school would not change its name to SUNY Fredonia until 1948.
-The Leader is produced by a team of Fredonia students, some of whom receive stipends from the Student Association.
-The Leader is printed by the Corry Journal in Corry, Pennsylvania and is distributed free on campus and in the surrounding community.
+The Leader is produced by a team of Fredonia students.
+The Leader is printed by The Jamestown Post-Journal in Jamestown, New York, and is distributed free on campus and in the surrounding community.
 Today, The Leader features mainly news which is pertinent to the SUNY Fredonia campus and community.
-This weekly publication comes out every Wednesday during the academic year and can be found around the SUNY Fredonia Campus.
+This bi-weekly publication comes out every Tuesday during the academic year and can be found around the SUNY Fredonia Campus.

 WNYF is the Student television station of the university.
 WNYF is sponsored by the Student Association, and was founded in 1979 by two communications students.
 WNYF's programming includes student-produced programs ranging from entertainment, music, educational television and even a student-written soap opera.
 In the station's first few months of existence, it began televising the annual dance marathon that raised funds for muscular dystrophy.
 WNYF maintains an archive of every show produced by the students since 1979.
 The station was relocated several times, and WNYF settled into its current location in Hendrix Hall in 1997.
 WNYF broadcasts to the campus on cable TV Channel 8, and to the Public-access television on Channels 17 in Fredonia and 19 in Dunkirk.